deepkakadiya7/CE144_PROJECT_23AIML-12-22-24-/Description about our project.md

   3) User Interface: The program features a menu-driven interface that allows users to interact with the system seamlessly.
 Users can choose from various options displayed in the menu to perform desired operations on contacts.

+How to Use:

+Upon execution, the program presents users with a menu prompting them to select an action to perform on contacts.
+Users can input their choice by entering a corresponding number.
+The system then executes the chosen operation, providing feedback and guidance as needed.

+Collaborators:

+This project was collaboratively developed by Deep (ID: 23AIML024), Dhairya (ID: 23AIML022), and Yash (ID: 23AIML012), each contributing their expertise and efforts to create a robust and efficient Contact Management System.